Claire Clairmont: Travels through Europe with the Shelleys

+Relationship with Lord Byron

 Any romantic designs Clairmont might have had on Shelley were frustrated initially, but she did bring the Shelleys into contact with Lord Byron, with whom she entered into an affair before he left England in 1816 to live abroad.
 (A year marked by agricultural failures and widespread European famine, but also of significant literary advances as the Godwin-Shelley-Byron circle holed up indoors, 1816 would later be known as the "year without a summer".)
 Clairmont hoped to become a writer or an actress and wrote to Byron asking for "career advice" in March 1816, when she was almost 18.
 Byron was a director at the Drury Lane Theatre.
 Clairmont later followed up her letters with visits, sometimes bringing Mary, whom she seemed to suggest Byron might also find attractive.
 "Do you know I cannot talk to you when I see you?
-I am so awkward and only feel inclined to take a little stool and sit at your feet," Clairmont wrote to Byron.
-She "bombarded him with passionate daily communiqués," telling him he need only accept "that which it has long been the passionate wish of my heart to give you."
+I am so awkward and only feel inclined to take a little stool and sit at your feet", Clairmont wrote to Byron.
+She "bombarded him with passionate daily communiqués", telling him he need only accept "that which it has long been the passionate wish of my heart to give you."
 She arranged for them to meet at a country inn.
 Byron, in a depressed state after the breakup of his marriage to Annabella Milbanke and the scandal over his relationship with his half-sister Augusta Leigh, made it very clear to Clairmont before he left that she would not be a part of his life, but she remained determined to change his mind.